-- South Australia's vibrant food culture has a global reputation for world-leading food grown for local consumption and international export, a thriving restaurant and café industry and increasingly popular food and wine tourism. - South Australia accounts for almost 80% of Australia's premium wine production produced from some of the oldest vines in the world. - In 2019-20, South Australia's wine industry generated \$1.98 billion in revenue. - Food is one of South Australia's largest export earners, with its high-quality seafood, meat, dairy, grains, fruit and vegetables appreciated around the world.
+- South Australia's vibrant food culture has a global reputation for world-leading food grown for local consumption and international export, a thriving restaurant and café industry and increasingly popular food and wine tourism. - South Australia accounts for almost 80% of Australia's premium wine production produced from some of the oldest vines in the world. - In 2021-22, South Australia's wine industry generated \$2.4 hillion in revenue - Food is one of South Australia's largest export earners, with its high-quality seafood, meat, dairy, grains, fruit and vegetables appreciated around the world.

-- Food exports from South Australia accounted for \$3.97 billion of total merchandise exports in 2017-18. - South Australia is home to the Waite Precinct, the largest agricultural research complex in the Southern Hemisphere.
+- Food exports from South Australia accounted for \$3.5 billion of total merchandise exports in 2020-21. - South Australia is home to the Waite Precinct, the largest agricultural research complex in the Southern Hemisphere.